Which Hawaiian Island Is for Me?

 Getting there: There are two international airports on Big Island: Kona International Airport (KOA) in the west and Hilo International Airport (ITO) in the east.
 Due to limited flights direct from the mainland, most visitors fly into Honolulu, then take a 40-minute flight to either Kona or Hilo.

 Where to stay: Located on one of the best beaches on the Big Island, the Hapuna Beach Prince Hotel impresses with an open-air terrace lobby to greet guests before checking into “the largest rooms on the Kohala Coast” (Frommer’s), all of which boast ocean-view balconies.
-The Sheraton Kona Resort & Spa at Keauhou Bay, a member favorite, doesn’t offer a beach; however, it’s set on natural lava rock cliffs to offer unparalleled views of those iconic Hawaiian sunsets.
+The Sheraton Kona Resort & Spa at Keauhou Bay, a member favorite, is set on natural lava rock cliffs to offer unparalleled views of those iconic Hawaiian sunsets.
 For a full list of all Big Island hotels available on your travel dates, use our new Hotel Search.

 Kauai: For Nature-Loving Adventurers